-Keyboard Typematic Rate and Delay Settings

-If you set the typematic rate setting item to disabled, the system will use the defaults of 6 and 250 for the rate and delay items.
+Keyboard Typematic Rate and Delay Settings If you set the typematic rate setting item to disabled, the system will use the defaults of 6 and 250 for the rate and delay items.
 If you set it to enabled you can select the values yourself.
 Refer to the table below:

-Values Meaning

-Typematic Rate This value sets the amount of time a character is repeated pe second if it is kept down on the keyboard.
-Choose from the following values: $6, 8, 10, 12, 15, 20, 24, 30$.
-Typematic Delay $250 \sim 1000$ This value sets the amount of time in ms before a character starts repeating after it was pressed on the keyboard.
+yoursen: Refer to the done below.
+Values Meaning Typematic Rate 6~30 This value sets the amount of time a character is repeated per second if it is kept down on the keyboard.
+Choose from the following values: 6, 8, 10, 12, 15, 20, 24, 30.
+Typematic Delay This value sets the amount of time in ms before a character starts repeating after it was pressed on the keyboard.
 Choose from 250, 500, 750 and 1000 ms.